 Raising a child that has special needs can be, and often is a lot of work.
 Children with special needs learn differently from typical children.
-And because of this, parents tend to be a bit overprotective in an effort to help ease their child’s burden.
+And because of this, we as parents tend to be a bit overprotective in an effort to help ease our child’s burden.

 As a special needs parent, you have to learn to let your child take over the reins so that they can learn to be more self-sufficient.
 It’s extremely important to start building independence when they are younger so that they will be equipped for adulthood.

 Just because a child has a disability does not mean that they can’t learn to do things on their own.
 You can help your child gain the confidence that he or she needs by trying the following tips.

 One easy way to start building independence is by giving your child choices.
 You can apply this to different scenarios throughout the day.
 Start by offering them choices at mealtimes.
 I may offer my son a choice between pizza or chicken for dinner.
 And pancakes or oatmeal for breakfast.

 You can also have them help pick out their own clothes.
 Ask what color shirt or pants they would like to wear to school.
 Or even what program they would like to watch on television or what game they’d like to play on the Ipad.

 My son has a tendency to choose the same things over and over (whether food, TV shows or games), so I will sometimes take his favorite from the list of choices just to add a little variety here and there.

 Allow your child the opportunity to make their own choices as much as possible.

 Avoid the urge to do things for them

 Trust me, I know that this can be difficult.
 But if your child is capable of doing certain things themselves such as showering on their own, brushing their teeth, or getting dressed by themselves, then, by all means, let them do it.